Dick L. Harris

 Richard Leonard Harris (14 October 1885 – 31 October 1945) was an Australian rules footballer who played for Essendon, Carlton and St Kilda in the Victorian Football League (VFL).

+Career

 Harris was a defender and played his early football with North Melbourne in the Victorian Football Association (VFA).
 He joined Essendon in 1905 and made three appearances before crossing to Carlton the following season.

 In the 1907 semi final against St Kilda, Harris was moved to full-forward and starred with three goals.
 As a result, he remained near goals for the Grand Final and earned a premiership.
 He retired after the win but returned to action in 1909, now back in defence.

 He finished his career at St Kilda where he played two seasons.